mitranim/emerge/readme.md

 ### `removeAtIndex(list, index)`

 Creates a version of `list` with the element at `index` removed.
 More permissive than `insertAtIndex`: index must be an integer, but non-natural numbers such as `-1` are ok and are simply ignored without removing an element.

-A non-list target is silently replaced with a list.
+Accepts `null` and `undefined`, treating them as `[]`.
+Rejects other operands.

 ```js
 removeAtIndex(undefined, 0)